OliverCray/E-Commerce-Back-End/README.md

 quit;
 ```

-To see the database, type the following command in the terminal.
+To seed the database, type the following command in the terminal.

 ```sh
 npm run seed